vandana1408/plddt-visualisation/README.md

 **plddt_values.py**
 Section of combine.py that takes the unpickled file and returns an array of the plddt values and it's count

+**pdb_reader.py**
+Section of combine.py that will read the pdb file into a data frame and access the b_factor values (that appear to be unique to the amino acids in the file?).